The LEED of STEMM team in front of the UC Santa Cruz Silicon Valley Building as part of the 2024 Kick-Off meeting. Photo by Colleen Stone.

 Building Science and Justice Undergraduate Curriculum

-UC Santa Cruz offers a wide range of courses across its many disciplines that address the relationships between science, society and justice.
+UC Santa Cruz offers a wide range of courses across its many disciplines that address the relationships between science and justice.
 Science & Justice affiliates have long desired to create a large core course that would teach undergraduates the fundamentals of Science and Justice.
 Over this last year, SJRCs Steering Committee continued to discuss the potential with faculty and staff across campus for creating a minor in Science and Justice.
 A Science and Justice minor could offer students an opportunity to learn the transdisciplinary field of science and justice studies while at the same time receiving training in their major discipline.
-SJRC will continue to gather faculty to discuss and conceptualize new courses and a proposal for a minor in Science and Justice to be hosted by the newly established Critical Race and Ethnic Studies (CRES) department.
-With Christine Hong (Chair of CRES), and support from Humanities for a Science and Justice Minor Hub and Research Cluster, faculty met to develop the minor over the 2022-2023 academic year.
-They also ran a faculty search for a position up to Associate Professor III in Critical Race Science and Technology Studies (STS) which resulted in the hiring of above mentioned Kriti Sharma who is a microbial ecologist and philosopher whose work bridges biology, philosophy, and art to re-tell “the story of life” not as struggle and scarcity, but as radical interdependence.
+SJRC continues to gather faculty to discuss and conceptualize new courses and a proposal for a minor in Science and Justice to be hosted by the newly established Critical Race and Ethnic Studies (CRES) department.
+With Felicity Amaya Schaeffer (Chair of CRES), and support from Humanities for a Science and Justice Minor Hub and Research Cluster, faculty met to develop the minor proposal.
+They also onboarded Associate Professor of Critical Race Science and Technology Studies (STS) Kriti Sharma, a microbial ecologist and philosopher whose work bridges biology, philosophy, and art to re-tell “the story of life” not as struggle and scarcity, but as radical interdependence.

 SNU in The World Program on Innovation, Science and Justice